 So, let’s talk about the scientific method.
 “But wait, weren’t you going to talk about failure?”
 Ah, I am talking about failure.
 Imagine the many failures of the Wright Brothers (two of my favorites) or Alexander Graham Bell.
 Only after a couple of years of failure did we hear: “Mr Watson — come here — I want to see you,” and the telephone was born.

 The Poppendiecks explain the scientific method this way: “Teach teams to establish hypotheses, conduct many rapid experiments, create concise documentation and implement the best alternative.”

 When we are creating something new (with software we always are), we need to fail, fail, fail, succeed.
 This is embedded in the Red, Green, Refactor of test driven development.
 This is what all inventors do.
 (Now you can call yourself an inventor.
 Really.)

-Now, using failure to learn and make progress and discover is not an excuse to use failure to hide shoddy work or laziness.
+Now, using failure to learn and make progress and discover is not an excuse to use failure to hide shoddy work or laziness or stupidity.
 (Very few workers really want to do shoddy work or be lazy, but a few of us have that kind of motivation from time to time.
 Examining why is perhaps a subject for another post.)

 So, if your firm or the people around you don’t want to hear the F-word, tell them your team is using the scientific method.
 You are testing hypotheses to identify the best one.
 Only by failing can we succeed.
 (Another paradox resolved.)